 Genuine Empathy: A Key Trait in Leadership and Negotiation

-Advocating for your organization is important, but great leaders and negotiators recognize the value in advocating for others’ interests as well.
+Advocating for your organization is important, but great leaders and negotiators recognize the value of advocating for others’ interests as well.
 This approach not only furthers your own and your organization’s goals but also those of your counterparts or team members.

 Contrary to the belief that tough negotiators and leaders dominate conversations and decisions, effective listening is a more valuable skill.
 Understanding what motivates others is crucial in both negotiation and leadership.
 This understanding builds trust and loyalty, as team members feel genuinely valued and heard.